gh-xd/gh-xd.github.io/_pages/about.md

 Research interests are Modeling and Simulation, Model-based Systems Engineering, AI for Science, Machine Learning, Natural Language Processing, etc.

-### - ModelSolver (2022)
+### - *ModelSolver (2022)*

-*ModelSolver* is a hobby project due to personal interests.
+ModelSolver is a hobby project due to personal interests.
 It solves system of ODEs derived from bond graph.
 The main goal is to learn and explore the interdisciplinary simulation (or multi-physics simulation) towards MBSE approach.

 ![model-solver](model-solver.png)

 Both mechanical system modeling, bond graph transformation and numerical solver (e.g. RK-Fehlberg order4/order5) are developed with Python as test ground for the purpose of a PoC.
 Further development and realization could be conducted with Python and C++ mixed.

-### - ODEqSolver (2022)
+### - *ODEqSolver (2022)*

 *ODEqSolver* is a hobby project due to personal interests.
 It solves system of ODEs described in a list of string in Python.
 The main goal is to have a insight in the backbone of simulation technology.
 Deepdived are methods of explicit and implicit solver, rootfinding and linear system.
 Simple demos are realizable with Python/Rust.
 Further research towards its application in established models, and PDE solver.

-### - QU4LITY Project (2020-2022)
+### - *QU4LITY Project (2020-2022)*

-*Qu4lity*  (EU H2020 825030) is the biggest European project dedicated to Autonomous Qu4lity (AQ) and Zero Defect Manufacturing (ZDM) in the Industry 4.0, co-funded by the Horizon 2020.
-The pilot project with Airbus origins from the concept of semantic integration in industrial system design.
+Qu4lity  (EU H2020 825030) is the biggest European project dedicated to Autonomous Qu4lity (AQ) and Zero Defect Manufacturing (ZDM) in the Industry 4.0, co-funded by the Horizon 2020.

+#### - *Airbus Pilot*

-Our pilot is based on a case from Airbus.
+This pilot is based on a case from Airbus.
 Research concept is a semantic integration in industrial system design towards MBSE approach.
 The aim of the reasearch is to integrate different engineering activities, processes, methods, tools in system desing so that people from different domains/departments can colaborate efficiently and cross-disciplinary decision making are better supported (pic.
 Below trade dashboard).

 ![asdf](dashboard.png)